- Publications and resources

 - Controlled airspace endorsement (RPCA)

 - Flight radio endorsement (RPFR)- requires an aviation English language proficiency assessment

-- Recreational navigation endorsement (RPNA)- requires minimum flight time of five hours solo cross-country and a minimum of two hours dual instrument time, of which at least one hour is flight instrument time.
+- Recreational navigation endorsement (RPNA)- requires minimum flight time of five hours solo cross-country.

 Private pilot licence